 Jack scanned the reports quickly then tucked them in his own pockets for safekeeping.

 "So what you think?" the chief asked, already knowing the answer.

-"I think that I'll be heading up river tomorrow morning," the dark cat smiled, emerald eyes gleaming with anticipation.
+"I think I'll taking a trip up to St. Louis real soon," the dark cat smiled, emerald eyes gleaming with anticipation.